Information about costs of living in the UK.

 It is advisable to insure your belongings against loss, theft, accidental damage and fire.
 If you are renting a property or buying a property with a mortgage, it is likely that a condition of the lease/mortgage is that you have to have both building and/or house contents insurance.
 It is therefore advisable to make a list of everything you bring to the UK for such insurance purposes.

-Insurance policies vary considerably therefore it is often worth obtaining several quotes and comparing prices before purchasing one.
+Insurance policies vary considerably and it is often worth obtaining several quotes and comparing prices before purchasing one.
 Price comparison websites are available such as comparethemarket.com and gocompare.com.

 - Mobile phones